-You had a procedure known as an endoscopic retrograde cholangiopancreatography (ERCP).
-Your doctor performed the ERCP to look at your common bile duct and to locate and treat blockages in the duct.
+You had a procedure known as an ERCP.
+Your healthcare provider performed the ERCP to look at your bile or pancreatic ducts, and to locate and treat blockages in the ducts.
 This procedure is used to diagnose diseases of the pancreas, bile ducts, and pancreatic duct, liver, and gallbladder.
-Here’s what you need to do following ERCP.
+Here’s what you need to do following your ERCP.

-Don’t take aspirin or any other blood-thinning medications until your doctor says it’s okay.
+Don’t take aspirin or any other blood-thinning medicines (anticoagulants) until your provider says it’s OK.

-Your doctor may prescribe an antibiotic, depending on what was done during the ERCP.
+Your provider may prescribe an antibiotic, depending on what was done during the ERCP.

 1 to 2days after the procedure.
 Use lozenges or gargle with salt water for your sore throat.
-If you're not better in a few days be sure to contact your doctor.
+If you're not better in a few days, call your provider.

 Rest, drink fluids, and eat light meals.
-If you feel bloated or have excessive gas, use a heating pad on your abdomen to help reduce the discomfort.
-This should help you improve, but if it does not, be sure to contact your doctor.
+If you feel bloated or have too much gas, use a heating pad on your belly to help reduce the discomfort.
+This should help you feel better.
+But if it doesn't, call your provider.

 Don’t drink alcohol for